-Volunteers who, on an unsupervised basis, teach or look after children regularly, or provide personal care on a one-off basis in the school, will be in regulated activity.
-The school will obtain an enhanced DBS certificate (which should include barred list information) for all volunteers who are new to working in regulated activity.
+Volunteers who, on an unsupervised basis, teach or look after children regularly, or provide personal care on a one-off basis, will be in regulated activity.
+We will obtain an enhanced DBS certificate (which should include barred list information) for all volunteers who are new to working in regulated activity.
 Existing volunteers in regulated activity do not have to be re-checked if they have already had a DBS check (which includes barred list information).
-However, the school may conduct a repeat DBS check (which should include barred list information) on any such volunteer should they have concerns.
+However, we may conduct a repeat DBS check (which should include barred list information) on any such volunteer should we have concerns.

-There are certain circumstances where the school may obtain an enhanced DBS certificate (not including barred list information), for volunteers who are not engaging in regulated activity.
+There are certain circumstances where we may obtain an enhanced DBS certificate (not including barred list information), for volunteers who are not engaging in regulated activity.

 This is set out in DBS workforce guides, which can be found on GOV.UK.
 Employers are not legally permitted to request barred list information on a supervised volunteer as they are not considered to be engaged in regulated activity.

-The school will undertake a risk assessment and use their professional judgement and experience when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaging in regulated activity.
-In doing so they should consider:
+We will undertake a risk assessment and use their professional judgement and experience when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaging in regulated activity.
+In doing so will consider: